shaik1002/biggitlabbomb/doc/development/database/query_count_limits.md

 # Query Count Limits

-Each controller, API endpoint and Sidekiq worker is allowed to execute up to 100 SQL queries.
+Each controller or API endpoint is allowed to execute up to 100 SQL queries and in test environments we raise an error when this threshold is exceeded.
-If more than 100 SQL queries are executed, this is a [performance problem](../performance.md) that should be fixed.

 ## Solving Failing Tests

-In test environments, we raise an error when this threshold is exceeded.

 When a test fails because it executes more than 100 SQL queries there are two solutions to this problem:

 - Reduce the number of SQL queries that are executed.
-- Temporarily disable query limiting for the controller or API endpoint.
+- Disable query limiting for the controller or API endpoint.

 You should only resort to disabling query limits when an existing controller or endpoint is to blame as in this case reducing the number of SQL queries can take a lot of effort.
-Newly added controllers and endpoints are not allowed to execute more than 100 SQL queries and no exceptions are made for this rule.
+Newly added controllers and endpoints are not allowed to execute more than 100 SQL queries and no exceptions are made for this rule. _If_ a large number of SQL queries is necessary to perform certain work it's best to have this work performed by Sidekiq instead of doing this directly in a web request.

-## Pipeline Stability

-If specs start getting a query limit error in default branch pipelines, please follow the [instruction](#disable-query-limiting) to disable the query limit.
-Disabling the limit should always associate and prioritize an issue, so the excessive amount of queries can be investigated.

 ## Disable query limiting